GeorgeLuImmortal/PaDeLLM_NER/README.md

 ![overview](./padellm.png)

 # Datasets
-We provide processed datasets used in our paper at the data directory, except ACE05 and Ontonotes 4 for copyright reasons.
+We provide processed datasets used in our paper at the _ner_data directory, except ACE05 and Ontonotes 4 for copyright reasons.

 # Training code and model weights